prakashlab/picamera-mqtt/README.md

 root privileges, as follows:
 ```
 cd ~/hand-hygiene/intervention
-sudo python3 intervention_client/sticktest.py -c
+sudo python3 -m intervention_system.tests.illumination.stick_patterns
 ```
-Note that the `-c` command-line flag instructs the script to turn off all LEDs when the script quits.

 ## Deployment Setup

 ### Config File
 You will need to have a USB drive handy.
 It will need to have a `settings.json` file in the root of the drive.
-For an example, refer to the `config/settings.json` file.
+For an example file, refer to `deploy/config/settings.json`.

 You will need to set up USB automount so that the Raspberry Pi can read the config file from the USB drive:
 ```
 cd ~/hand-hygiene/intervention
 sudo apt-get install usbmount
-sudo cp -r systemd/systemd-udevd.service.d /etc/systemd/system/
+sudo cp -r deploy/systemd/systemd-udevd.service.d /etc/systemd/system/
 ```
 You may need to restart the Raspberry Pi after setting up USB automount.
 You should confirm that you can see a file at `/media/usb0/settings.json`.

-Next, you will need to generate a keyfile at `~/hand-hygiene/settings.key` to encrypt the config file, and then encrypt the config file:
+Next, you will need to generate a keyfile at `~/hand-hygiene/settings.key`, for file encryption:
 ```
 cd ~/hand-hygiene/intervention
-python3 -m intervention_client.tools.generate_key
+python3 -m intervention_system.tools.config.generate_key
 ```

-Next, you will need to encrypt the settings file using your key to generate a file at `/media/usb0/settings_encrypted.json`:
+Next, you will need to encrypt the `settings.json` file using your key, to generate a file at `/media/usb0/settings_encrypted.json`:
 ```
 cd ~/hand-hygiene/intervention
-sudo python3 -m intervention_client.tools.encrypt_config
+sudo python3 -m intervention_system.tools.config.encrypt_config
 ```

 Finally, you should copy the `settings.key` keyfile and the unencrypted `settings.json` file to somewhere for safe-keeping.
 You may want to copy the `settings.key` file onto the USB drive, remove the USB drive from the Raspberry Pi, copy the `settings.key` and